-''' class avocado.plugins.resolvers.ExecTestResolver Bases: avocado.core.plugin interfaces.Resolver description = 'Test resolver for executable files to be handled as tests' name = 'exec-test' static resolve(reference) Resolves the given reference into a resolver.
-Reference Resolution Parameters reference (str) - a specification that can eventually be resolved into a test (in the form of a avocado.core.nrunner.Runnable) Returns the result of the resolution process, containing the success, failure or error, along with zero or more :class: avocado.core.nrunner.Runnable s Return type avocado.core.resolver.ReferenceResolution class avocado.plugins.resolvers.PythonUnittestResolver Bases: avocado.core.plugin_interfaces.Resolver description = 'Test resolver for Python Unittests' name = 'python-unittest' static resolve(reference) Resolves the given reference into a resolver.
-Reference Resolution Parameters reference (str) - a specification that can eventually be resolved into a test (in the form of a avocado.core.nrunner.Runnable) Returns the result of the resolution process, containing the success, failure or error, along with zero or more :class: 'avocado.core.nrunner.Runnable's Return type avocado.core.resolver.ReferenceResolution class avocado.plugins.resolvers.TapResolver Bases: avocado.core.plugin_interfaces.Resolver description = 'Test resolver for executable files to be handled as tests' name = 'tap' static resolve(reference) Resolves the given reference into a resolver.
-Reference Resolution Parameters reference (str) - a specification that can eventually be resolved into a test (in the form of a avocado.core.nrunner.Runnable) Returns the result of the resolution process, containing the success, failure or error, along with zero or more :class: avocado.core.nrunner.Runnable s Return type avocado.core.resolver.ReferenceResolution 9.4.22 avocado.plugins.run module Base Test Runner Plugins. class avocado.plugins.run.Run Bases: avocado.core.plugin_interfaces.CLICmd Implements the avocado 'run' subcommand configure (parser) '''
+'''

+static resolve(reference)

+Resolves the given reference into a resolver.
+Reference Resolution

+Parameters reference (str) - a specification that can eventually be resolved into a test (in

+the form of a avocado.core.nrunner.Runnable)

+Returns the result of the resolution process, containing the success, failure or error, along with

+zero or more avocado.core.nrunner.Runnable objects

+Return type avocado.core.resolver.ReferenceResolution

+class avocado.plugins.resolvers.TapResolver

+Bases: avocado.core.plugin_interfaces.Resolver

+description = 'Test resolver for executable files to be handled as tests'

+name = 'tap'

+static resolve(reference)

+Resolves the given reference into a resolver.
+Reference Resolution

+Parameters reference (stx) - a specification that can eventually be resolved into a test (in

+the form of a avocado.core.nrunner.Runnable)

+Returns the result of the resolution process, containing the success, failure or error, along with

+zero or more avocado.core.nrunner.Runnable objects

+Return type avocado.core.resolver.ReferenceResolution

+9.4.20 avocado.plugins.run module

+Base Test Runner Plugins.

+class avocado.plugins.run.Run

+Bases: avocado.core.plugin_interfaces.CLICmd

+Implements the avocado 'run' subcommand

+configure (parser)

 Add the subparser for the run action.

-'''

 Parameters parser - Main test runner parser.

 '''

-'''

-description = 'Runs one or more tests (native test, test alias, binary or script)'

-name = 'run'
+description = 'Runs one or more tests (native test, test alias, binary or script)' name = 'run'

-run(config)

 Run test modules or simple tests.

-'''